 Lopez made his major-league debut in 1974 at the age of 25 after being purchased by Kansas City on August 29 from Mexico City.
-He appeared in eight games in September that season, allowing 21 hits and 10 walks in 16 innings while striking out only five hitters.
+He appeared in eight games in the last five weeks of the season, allowing 21 hits and 10 walks in 16 innings while striking out only five hitters.
 Obviously, the young Mexican hurler wasn't ready for the big leagues yet, and the Royals sold him back to the Mexico City club the following spring.

 Four years later, after dominating in the Mexican League, a more experienced Lopez returned to the major leagues with St. Louis after being purchased by the Cardinals from Mexico City on October 26, 1977.
 St. Louis first farmed him out to Triple-A Springfield of the American Association, where Lopez appeared in 34 games in relief in 1978, posting a 6-6 record with a 3.55 ERA.
 More importantly, he fanned 81 hitters in 76 innings, showing the first inkling of the kind of explosive stuff he would soon bring to Detroit.
 Promoted to the Cardinals in mid-July, Lopez pitched decently for St. Louis for the rest of the season, appearing in 25 games while making four starts.